*Readers support Electric Vehicle Geek. When you buy with our links, we may earn a commission. Learn more.

 We don’t recommend the ApexCharger MACH 2 EV Charger as a direct replacement for Tesla’s native chargers – such as the Tesla Wall Connector or Tesla Universal Wall Connector – especially if full integration with the Tesla App is important to you.
 Tesla’s chargers offer deeper compatibility with Tesla vehicles, including enhanced Tesla app control, charging recognition, and scheduling features that are not supported when using third-party chargers like the ApexCharger MACH 2 EV Charger.

-However, if you own both a Tesla and a J1772-compatible EV, and you’re looking for a single charger that can support both vehicles, the ApexCharger MACH 2 EV Charger is a versatile solution – provided you’re comfortable giving up some Tesla App-specific functionality.
+However, if you own both a Tesla and a J1772-compatible EV, and you’re looking for a single charger to support both vehicles, the ApexCharger MACH 2 EV Charger is a versatile solution.
+Just note that you’ll lose some Tesla App-specific functionality with this setup.

 Why You Should Consider the ApexCharger MACH 2 EV Charger